NelsonMinar/vector-river-map/README.md

 PostgreSQL 9.1 or later and PostGIS 2 are recommended for ease of installing the PostGIS extension.
 * [psycopg2](http://initd.org/psycopg/) for talking to Postgres from Python.
 * shp2pgsql, part of PostGIS, for importing ESRI shapefiles into PostGIS
 * [pgdbf](https://github.com/kstrauser/pgdbf) for importing DBF databases into PostgreSQL.
-Unfortunately the Ubuntu/precise version 0.5.5 does not have the `-s` flag needed for handling non-ASCII data.
-Install from [sources](http://sourceforge.net/projects/pgdbf/files/pgdbf/) or ensure you're getting version 0.6.* from somewhere.
+Unfortunately the Ubuntu versions prior to 0.6.2 do not have the `-s` flag needed for handling non-ASCII data.
+Install from
+[sources](http://sourceforge.net/projects/pgdbf/files/pgdbf/) or ensure you're getting version 0.6.2 or later from somewhere.
 * [Gunicorn](http://gunicorn.org/) for a Python web app server.
 * [TileStache](http://tilestache.org/) for the Python web app that serves map tiles.
 TileStache has an undocumented dependency on [Shapely](https://pypi.python.org/pypi/Shapely)